top of page

 "What is the best breast pump?"

-This question is often asked on social media or directly to me when customers contact me to buy or rent a pump.
+This question is often asked on social media or directly when customers contact me to buy or rent a pump.

 The simple answer is - there is no 'best' breast pump.